 Hopkins Road Softball Park is a six diamond complex that features five tournament-quality softball fields and a fenced baseball field.
-Summer and fall leagues for men, women, coed and senior teams dominate weeknights from April through early November with regional and national tournaments showcasing slow pitch and fast pitch action on several weekends and contributing to the economy of the County.
+Summer and fall leagues for men, women, coed and senior teams dominate weeknights from April through early November with regional and national tournaments showcasing slow-pitch and fast pitch action on several weekends and contributing to the economy of the County.
 Operation of Hopkins Road Park is contracted to a third party that is responsible for booking field usage, tournaments and concessions.

-On December 17, 2019 Bond Resolution 219 authorized the Parks Department to spend \$1,750,000 to complete the following 2020 projects.
-Work is in progress but was slowed by COVID-19
+On December 17, 2019 Bond Resolution 219 authorized the Parks Department to spend \$1,400,000 to complete the following 2020 projects:

-- Replacement of playfield turf (\$470,000) - Replacement of all field fences (\$150,000) - Repair or replace the failed lights. (\$210,000) - Replace the scoreboard which is very old, malfunctioning and beyond repair (\$25,000) - Replacement/expansion of concession stand that was damaged by fire in 2018 (\$75,000) - Replace Dugout Canopies (\$50,000) - Garage/storage/repair building (\$20,000) - Parking lot repaying (\$750,000)
+Replacement of playfield turf (\$376,000)

+Replacement of all field fences (\$120,000)

+Repair or replace the failed lights. (\$168,000)

+Replace the scoreboard which is very old, malfunctioning and beyond repair (\$20,000)

+Replacement/expansion of concession stand that was damaged by fire in 2018 (\$60,000)

+Replace Dugout Canopies (\$40,000)

+Garage/storage/repair building (\$16,000)

+Parking lot repaying (\$600,000)

-Total \$1,750,000
+Total \$1,400,000